Teaching English to Speakers of Other Languages

-Note: This program was designed for students who attend our New Hampshire campus.
+Note: This program is for students who attend our New Hampshire campus.
 If you are a student at Vietnam National University, visit our program page for our Master of Science in Teaching English as a Foreign Language.

 Whether you are ready to take on leadership roles in culturally responsive English education in the US or overseas, the Master of Arts (MA) in Teaching English to Speakers of Other Languages (TESOL) program prepares students for a variety of English education opportunities.
 Designed for working professionals, with evening and online coursework, the MA in TESOL degree combines the latest in inter-culturally informed pedagogies and hands-on practice.